jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-the-human-condition-productivity-will-replace-meaning/index.md

 To shed light here, Arendt distinguishes between three elements that she thinks make for a complete, rounded _vita activa_: labor, work, and action.

+Once we appreciate the difference between these elements, we’ll understand why Arendt thinks modernity offers only an impoverished version of the _vita activa_, one that makes life and employment feel meaningless for so many.

 ## Labor keeps us alive

-<span class="big-letter">L</span>abor for Arendt consists of what we must do, along with all other animals, simply to meet our biological needs.
+<span class="big-letter">T</span>he lowest tier in Arendt’s vita activa is _labor_.
+Labor consists of what we must do, along with all other animals, simply to meet our biological needs.
 Gathering resources, consuming resources: labor resembles the cyclical patterns of nature, patterns we are in some sense enslaved by.
 We eat, but soon become hungry again.
 Farmers reap their harvest, and must replow their fields.

 Exercise, personal hygiene, domestic chores – the efforts of labor must be perpetually renewed because they are canceled out by consumption.
 While these cycles can be pleasurable, they ultimately lack meaning because they are governed by the necessity of merely _subsisting_.
 In this respect, all living beings are indistinguishable from one another: we must labor to stay alive.